A roadmap to reclaiming my attention and time

 The “privacy-friendly” fallacy.

-When I started this in 2017, I was seeking to replace each proprietary software (or SaaS or “cloud”) with a “privacy-friendly” alternative.
+When I started this in 2017, I was seeking to replace each software (or SaaS or “cloud”) I used with a “privacy-friendly” alternative.
 However, after a while, I realised that “privacy-friendly” software are often similar to proprietary software, in essence.
-For example, Duckduckgo is even proprietary, like Google; a lot of “privacy-friendly” tools also are.
-Other “privacy-friendly” run on remote servers, etc. All a trap.
+For example, Duckduckgo is proprietary, like Google; a lot of “privacy-friendly” tools also are.
+Other “privacy-friendly” run on third-party servers, etc. I was struggling to convince myself that what “privacy-friendly” are the panacea.

 Doing things locally without the internet.

-So after my “privacy-friendly” stint, I moved onto seeking Free Software alternatives and run these locally, on my computer.
-No SaaS, no cloud.
-I try to do all my computing tasks locally, i.e. on a machine I control, even some silly and simple one such as checking time in another time zone — instead of constantly having to rely on “the search engine” and the internet.
+So after my “privacy-friendly” stint, I moved onto seeking to use (1) Free Software alternatives and (2) run these programmes locally, e.g. on my computer.
+No SaaS, no cloud, only freely distributed software (that is different from Open Source!) running on my machine or on servers I run.
+I have even come to run some trivial tasks locally, like checking date and time in another time zone — instead of constantly having to rely on “the search engine” and the internet, in other words: the computer of others.
+Now I use my computer as much as I can.
+It also has the advantage of being energy efficient1.

 These days I manage to do my work offline.
-My current laptop does not have a WiFi card.
-I connect to the internet via an Ethernet cable when I need to download or send emails, push to repositories, download files.
+My current laptop does not connect to WiFi.
+I connect to the internet via an Ethernet cable when I need to download or send emails, pull or push to repositories, download files.
 Then I go back and work offline.
 I have everything I need locally.
 I know not everyone can do this.

 The (non-copyleft) Free Software trap.

-On step further to this (that is where I am at today, as of April 2023) is to seek copyleft-licensed software, rather than just “Free Software”.
+One step further to this (that is where I am at today, as of April 2023) is to seek copyleft-licensed software (e.g. GPL), rather than permissive-licensed software (e.g. MIT Licence).

-Also, first, when I started, I was thinking in terms of substitutes e.g. “what tool can I use to replace Google Alert or Signal?”, but as I moved further towards using copyleft-licensed software and running programmes locally, the way I use my computer evolved away from habits which had been shaped by (the motivations of proprietary) software companies.
+One last point before I list the programme I use: when I first started, I was thinking in terms of substitutes e.g. “what tool can I use to replace Google Alert or Signal?”, but as I moved further towards adopting copyleft-licensed software and running programmes locally, the way I use my computer evolved away from habits which had been shaped by (the motivations of proprietary) software companies.

-I found that using copyleft-licensed programmes locally, often written by agents first motivated by their own needs, has lead me to rethink how I use technologies.
-Thus, the mindset of “seeking alternatives” has become vain.
-Sharing the plain list of programmes I use makes more sense.
+I found that using copyleft-licensed programmes locally, often written by agents first motivated by their own (computing) needs, has reshaped how I use digital technologies.
+The initial approach I had of “seeking alternatives” has become vain.
+So now, sharing the plain list of programmes I use makes more sense than sharing a column-by-column, showing for instance what I use instead of Google Doc.
 That said, if you want see a path of my journey of letting go of proprietary software and the likes, go to the section of that post titled Journal, below.

 Programmes and utilities I use